leonardozaggia/gpt-oss-ollama-streamlit/README.md

 STEP 3 — Verify Model Works
 ---------------------------
 Run a quick interactive test:

     ollama run gpt-oss:20b

-At the prompt, try:
-    Prove that √2 is irrational.
+Use any prompt to see the reasoning capabilities of the model and verify its workings.

 If you see a valid answer, your model setup is correct.

 ----------------------------------------------------------------------
 4. Clone the Repository
 ----------------------------------------------------------------------

 Once Ollama and GPT-OSS are ready, clone your code repository:

-    git clone <your_repo_url>
+    git clone <repo_url>
     cd <your_repo_folder>

 ----------------------------------------------------------------------
 5. Python Environment Setup
 ----------------------------------------------------------------------

 It’s recommended to use a virtual environment:

     python -m venv venv
     source venv/bin/activate        # macOS/Linux
     venv\Scripts\activate           # Windows

+Alternatively, if you already have minconda/conda installed you can use that to create your own venv:

+    conda create -n myvenv
+    conda activate myvenv

 Then install dependencies:

     pip install -r requirements.txt

-If there is no requirements.txt, install manually:
-    pip install streamlit ollama

 ----------------------------------------------------------------------
 6. Running the Demo
 ----------------------------------------------------------------------

 Run the Streamlit app:

-    streamlit run gpt_oss_demo.py
+    streamlit run main.py

 This will:

     - Open a local browser window (http://localhost:8501 by default)
     - Allow you to choose model variant, reasoning effort, temperature
     - Show or hide chain-of-thought reasoning